andry-pebrianto/gohired-client/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-GoHired is a web chat application to search for workers and/or jobs with the features of registering, logging in, forgot password, recruiting workers, and realtime chat.
+GoHired is a web application to search for workers and/or jobs with the features of registering, logging in, forgot password, recruiting workers, and realtime chat.
 This web application is built using ReactJS, ExpressJS, PostgreSQL, and WebSocket.

 ### Technology Used
 - [NextJS](https://nextjs.org/)